Sajid Nadiadwala: Personal life

-Nadiadwala married actress Divya Bharti on 10 May 1992.
-Ten months later, Divya fell from their fifth-storey window at their Tulsi residency and died.
-She was 19.
-After Divya's death, he met Warda Khan, a journalist.
+Sajid married actress Divya Bharti (who converted to Islam and took the name Sana) on 10 May 1992 in a private Nikah ceremony.
+She died on 5 April 1993 by accidentally falling from the balcony of her 5th floor apartment in Bombay (Mumbai).
+Ten months after Divya's death, Sajid met Warda Khan, a journalist.
 Khan proposed to Nadiadwala and on 18 November 2000, the two were married.
 The couple later had two sons.